 + Campsites and Camping

 On the Helicamp (as the name suggests) you will mainly be camping in cozy expedition style tents.
-Snow caving options are possible, luxury style - if pre-built by your friendly Mount Cook Heliski guides.
+Snow caving options are possible.
 All waste (including yours) will be carried out at the end of the trip.

 Most campsites are at high elevations and have amazing views up the Murchison Valley to the Main Divide, across to fiery sunsets over the glaciers of the Malte Brun Range.
 We vary campsite locations to take advantage of snow conditions, likely weather, and group ability.